 The EMT network is the forum where EMT member universities meet, exchange good practices in translation teaching, and discuss future developments.

-It now has 54 members, including one non-EU programme with observer status.
+It now has 64 members, including two non-EU programmes with observer status.

 For admission, universities have to prove that their translator training course complies with a minimum set of quality criteria, i.e. the course should cover a broad range of competences and be tailored to suit market demands.
 Only the members of the network are awarded the EMT quality label (a registered EU trademark since June 2012) and, in return, they are expected to promote the EMT standards of excellence.